Birth rates are falling, but don’t blame dogs in strollers, Taiwan study suggests

 Amanda Taub

-As concern grows over the global fertility crisis, people who chose to have dogs or cats but not children have become a popular scapegoat.
-In many cities, it’s not uncommon to see pets dressed in fancy outfits and pushed around in strollers.
+TAIPEI – Are pets crowding out babies?
+As concern grows over the global fertility crisis, people who chose to have dogs or cats, but not children, have become a popular scapegoat.
+In many cities, it is not uncommon to see pets dressed in fancy outfits and pushed around in strollers.

 These pampered animals, the theory goes, have become replacements for human children, contributing to plummeting birth rates.

-In 2022, Pope Francis called people who choose pets over children “selfish”, and warned that childlessness would contribute to a “demographic winter”.
+In 2022, Pope Francis called people who choose pets over children selfish, and warned that childlessness would contribute to a “demographic winter”.

-“People have shifted from having children to having pets,” said Ms Miki Toguchi, 51, who recently visited the shrine with Kotora, her miniature schnauzer.
+“People have shifted from having children to having pets,” said Ms Miki Toguchi, 51, who recently visited the shrine with her miniature schnauzer.
 “I don’t have children, but I have a dog.”

 But a new working paper suggests that the conventional wisdom is wrong, at least in Taiwan, where the birth rate is one of the lowest in the world.
-Researchers found that rather than replacing children, pets are actually more likely to be a stepping stone to having them.
+Researchers found that rather than replacing children, pets are more likely to be a stepping stone to having them.

 To figure out if people in Taiwan were actually replacing babies with stroller puppies, the researchers drew on government data on pet and birth registrations, tracking the timing and correlation of those life events for millions of households.